robmasocco/AOS-TAG/ideas.md

 ## ACCESS TO THE BST-DICTIONARY

 There's just an rw_semaphore to acquire and release: as a reader when making a query, as a writer when cutting an instance out or adding one.
+It is embedded into the data structure and its usage is part of the normal operations.

 ## ACCESS TO AN INSTANCE, REMOVAL, ADDITION